Dikachis/alx-higher_level_programming/0x03-python-data_structures/README.md

-# 0x02.
-Python - import & modules
+#0x03.
+Python - Data Structures: Lists, Tuples
 **About:** How to import functions from another file, and how to create a module
 ## Introduction/Objective
 * To know what lists are and how to use them